crywolfe/usus/ssl_rails_documentation.md

 The application is now ready to create the HTTPS server.

 The following code replaces `run Rails.application`.
-The additional options specifically implement the enabling of SSL and also provides the SSL certificate name.
-This tells WEBrick to boot up with SSL support and also specifies the SSL private key and certificate name.
+The additional options specifically tells WEBrick to boot up with SSL support and it also provides the SSL private key and SSL certificate name.

-Inserted the code below the last `require` code.
+Insert the code after `require 'webrick/https'`.

 ```
 Rack::Handler::WEBrick.run Rails.application, {